VectorInstitute/vec-playbook/templates/README.md

 uv run python -m <template_pkg>.launch \
   compute=<cluster>/<preset> \
   requeue=<on|off> \
-  <other.global.user.or.compute.overrides> \
+  <config.overridess> \
-  +<other.local.overrides> \
+  <new-keys> \
   --multirun
 ```

 -  `<template_pkg>`: The module path to the template launch script (eg.  `mlp.single`)
 - `compute=<cluster>/<preset>`: chooses the Slurm resources defined under `templates/configs/compute/` (or a custom preset you add).
 - `requeue=<on|off>`: toggles the Submitit requeue flag described in the checkpointing section.
-- Additional Hydra overrides use `key=value` syntax; nested keys follow the YAML structure (e.g., `compute.mem_gb=32`).
+- Additional config overrides use `key=value` syntax; nested keys follow the YAML structure (e.g., `compute.mem_gb=32`).
-- Keys not already present in `_global.yaml` or it's dependencies (`user.yaml`, compute yamls) must be prepended with a `+`.
-This includes new keys as well as those merged in later such as the templates local `config.yaml` (eg. `trainer.learnin_rate`).
+- Keys not already present in the local `config.yaml` or it's dependencies (`_global.yaml`, `user.yaml`, compute yamls) must be prepended with a `+`.
+This denotes the key as being new rather than an override.
 - Use of `--multirun` is required to use the submitit slurm launcher, even if you are only performing a single run.
-Otherwise the model will attempt to train locally.
+Otherwise the model will attempt to train locally on your login node.

 ### Examples (single parameter set)